Dawn of the Dead (2004 film): Makeup and practical effects

-The special makeup effects for the film were created by David LeRoy Anderson, with assistance from his actress wife Heather Langenkamp.
+The special makeup effects were created by David LeRoy Anderson, with assistance from his actress wife Heather Langenkamp.
 Prior to accepting the job from Universal Studios' then-executive James D. Brubaker, Anderson had been in a two-year hiatus from working as a makeup effects artist to operate his company DLA Silverwear.
-Anderson completed his test makeups for the film over a four-week period, and then he and his team traveled to the Toronto set and set up their makeup effects lab next to the mall.
+Anderson completed his test makeups for the film over four weeks, and then he and his team traveled to the Toronto set and set up their makeup effects lab next to the mall.

 To depict a heightened realistic look to the zombies, Anderson researched on the appearance of decay following human death, looking through several medical books, war footages, and crime scene photographs showing graphic images of trauma victims; he broke down the look of decomposition into three stages:

 The first stage looks like someone who was just in the ER – pale, with lots of fresh blood.
 The second stage has moist wounds but the skin is beginning to break down.
 There is a lot of discoloration and mottling, mostly blues and greens.
 The third stage is the most intense, with the skeletal form coming through.
 The wounds are dried-up, the skin is sloughing off and colors are oily blacks.

-Head hits were done practically through various methods, such as bullet hit squibs covered with prosthetic scalps and attached to the back of the actor's head to be detonated.
-Concerned about the risk thereof, Anderson developed an alternative method in which his team would attach wires to the scalps loaded with blood packs and yank them with a remote-controlled "air ratchet system", lending a similar gruesome effect as with the squibs sans potential harm.
+Gunshot wounds to the head were achieved with practical effects.
+Anderson created bullet hit squibs covered with prosthetic scalps and attached to the back of the actor's head to be detonated.
+Concerned about the risk thereof, he developed an alternative method in which his crew would attach wires to the scalps loaded with blood packs and yank them with a remote-controlled "air ratchet system", lending a similar gruesome effect as with the squibs, sans potential harm.